butlerx/hugo-recipes/README.md

 ## Using this theme

-This theme adds two sections, recipes and components.
-The primary section you'll want to use is the recipes, as they form the panel listing on the front page, as well as most of the content.
-The components section is for recipes that form subcomponents of a recipe, allowing for a recipe to call on several components, and different recipes to reuse the same component, if desired.

-Note that this is a work in progress, so things may be broken or change in the future.
-Feel free to contribute or offer suggestions.

 ### Add a new recipe draft

 1. Navigate to the root directory of your website folder within a terminal
-2. Type `hugo new --kind recipe-bundle recipes/name-of-your-new-recipe-here`, replacing `name-of-your-new-recipe-here` with the name of your recipe
+2. Type `hugo new name-of-your-new-recipe-here`, replacing `name-of-your-new-recipe-here` with the name of your recipe

 - Note that the default template (archetype in Hugo vernacular) will replace the hypens in the provided name with spaces as the title and capitalize the first letter of each word.
-For example, if I were to enter the command `hugo new --kind recipe-bundle recipes/hot-dog`, I would find a new folder at `content/recipes/hot-dog`, and the title within the `index.md` file in that folder would be `Hot Dog`.
+For example, if I were to enter the command `hugo new hot-dog`, I would find a new folder at `content/hot-dog`, and the title within the `index.md` file in that folder would be `Hot Dog`.

-### Add a new recipe with components

-Similar to above, but instead of adding the recipes to the `content/recipes` directory, add the individual components to the `content/components` directory.
-Then add a new recipe as you normally would, and replace the instructions list with a components list, using the title (aka name) of the recipe, and modify the directions section as needed.

 ## License